ejconlon/donutz/README.md

 language source code, which is also [MIT-licensed]( https://github.com/bakpakin/Fennel/blob/main/LICENSE).

-It also contains portions of the 8fl project source code, which has some don't-be-evil license, so don't be evil.
+It also contains snippets of the 8fl project source code, which has a don't-be-evil license, so don't be evil!